The Role of IoT in Smart Grid Technology and Applications

 Finally, the information is also conveyed to IoT applications that are used by consumers and grid workers via the networking devices.
 This process can be adjusted to allow for more or less functionality depending on the requirements of the population that depends on the smart grid for its electrical supply.

-As you can see, smart grids offer a new horizon in terms of power generation and delivery that can help consumers use their electricity in a more sustainable manner.
+As you can see, IoT and smart grids offer a new horizon in terms of power generation and delivery that can help consumers use their electricity in a more sustainable manner.
 Replacing traditional power grids with smarter ones will help reduce power cuts and bills while boosting awareness at the same time.

 This article was written by Kamal Rupareliya, a Director of Products at Intuz, focuses on innovation through technology such as IoT, JAMStack, and Serverless Computing.
 He is an expert in IoT, Mobile Design, and Product Strategy, and he loves applying inventive ways to utilize technology and empathy towards creating remarkable digital software products.